cloudscribe/cloudscribe.Web.Navigation/README.md

     "cloudscribe.Web.Navigation": "1.0.0-*"

+Visual Studio 2015 should restore the package automatically, you could also open a command prompt and use dnu restore in your project folder.

 Unfortunatley it is not yet possible for us to install the needed views from nuget.
 So for the moment you need to manually [copy the views folder and views from here](https://github.com/joeaudette/cloudscribe.Web.Navigation/tree/master/src/cloudscribe.Web.Navigation/src/cloudscribe.Web.Navigation/content)